Outlook - The Urgency of Rising Temperatures

 Without intervention, and even with immediate cessation, the average global temperature will continue to rise due to inherent latency, seemingly leaving only one possibility, that of geoengineering; theoretically allowing more heat to be radiated into space, or allowing less in.

-Our Climate Emergency arises from the limitations of our current experiment; predictions that lead to out-of-bandwidth scenarios; the magnitude of the course correction; and the lack of primacy in our global strategy.
-Fossil fuels are a non-renewable resource - we have to make the change anyway!
+Our Climate Emergency arises from: the limitations of our current experiment; predictions that lead to out-of-bandwidth scenarios; the magnitude of the course correction; lack of primacy in our global strategy; and our inexperience with geoengineering.

 |[ semper evolutium ] © MMXXI SDC Consulting, Inc.|